TGDivy/TGDivy/README.md

 ## 💬🌞

-> In the middle of difficulty lies opportunity. ~ Albert Einstein
+> I'm an optimist by choice not by stupidity. ~ Yanni

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )